marks530/Second-Milestone-Project-MS2/README.md

 ## Footnote

 I found this project challenging and very time consuming.
 I spent the vast bulk of the time writing and testing my JavaScript code and that was at the expense of the look and feel of the site.
 I intend to work on the project in the coming weeks while it is still fresh in my mind.
-Nevertheless I found the whole project both fascinating and frustrating but in the had a real sense of achievement
+Nevertheless I found the whole project both fascinating and in the end had a real sense of achievement